wp-plugins/scormi/readme.txt

 No. You sign into Google using their OAuth 2 secure login and Google Analytics gives you an access token for Scormi to use.

-= I don’t have a Moz account, how does that work? = The Moz information on the report comes from publicly accessible “Mozscape” information and no user credentials or setup is required.
+= I don’t have a Moz account, how does that work? = Mozscape information is publicly available; no user credentials or setup is required.

 = How much of my Google Analytics info does Scormi retain for its own use? = None.
 The report is created straight from the API data.